microsoft/pxt-arcade/docs/hardware/adding.md

 ### Pin header #pins

 Following is the recommended pinout of the header.
-Header is optional, but at least holes are nice to have.
+A header is optional, but at having least holes to add pins later are nice to have.
-If there's limited space for header pins D10-D11 should be dropped, and then `D8`-`D9`.
+If there's limited space for header pins, `D10`-`D11` should be dropped but leave `D8`-`D9` remaining.

-The assignment is shown for 64 pin (or larger) version of F4.
+The assignment is shown for the 64 pin (or larger) version of F4.
-For the 48 pin version, drop `D8`-`D11` and connect accelerometer `SDA`/`SCL` on the header.
+For the 48 pin version, drop `D8`-`D11` and connect the accelerometer `SDA`/`SCL` on the header.

 | Pin | Function | F4   | F4-48   |